Eawag-SWW/floodx_data_preprocessing/README.md

 ## Dependencies
 ### Tesseract OCR
 **tesseract-ocr** executable.
 Optical character recognition (OCR) is used to read sensor values from images.
 The **pytesseract** (https://pypi.python.org/pypi/pytesseract) package used requires that you install **tesseract-ocr**.
 The following Wiki for  **tesseract-ocr** provides useful information: https://github.com/tesseract-ocr/tesseract/wiki.
+You must be able to invoke the tesseract command as "tesseract".
+If this isn't the case, for example because tesseract isn't in your PATH, you will have to change the "tesseract_cmd" variable at the top of 'tesseract.py'.
 ### Python
 **Python 2.7X** is recommended.
 We recommend installing the Anaconda package: https://www.continuum.io/downloads
 ### Python packages